-Living downtown, I had several speakeasies that were within walking distance of my apartment.
+Living downtown, I had several speakeasies within walking distance of my apartment.

-It wasn't long before I began consulting the annual World's 50 Best Bars list for spots to try while traveling, too.
+It wasn't long before I began consulting the annual World's 50 Best Bars list for spots to try while traveling.

 Given most of my travel has been solo, I'd long ago become comfortable eating out alone.
 After all, food is a necessity.

 But going out to bars alone?
 That was optional.
 And I'd usually choose a night in if I hadn't met anyone to hang out with.

 Perhaps to nobody's surprise but my own, I quickly found cocktail bars welcoming places for solo travelers.

 And the best experiences involved bartenders who not only knew how to make sophisticated drinks but helped me feel welcome with engaging conversation.

 What follows is my running list of the world's best bars I've visited.

 Best Cocktail Bars

-In 2019, Dante was flying high, recognized as the #1 bar in the world by the World's 50 Best Bars, as well as Tales of the Cocktail Foundation.
+In 2019, Dante was flying high, recognized as the #1 bar in the world by the World's 50 Best Bars and Tales of the Cocktail Foundation.

-Those are honorable accolades for a humble Italian bar that's been serving Manhattan's Greenwich Village since 1915 (thus making it one of NYC's oldest bars).
+Those are honorable accolades for a humble Italian bar serving Manhattan's Greenwich Village since 1915 (thus making it one of NYC's oldest bars).

 Over the years, Dante has attracted a creative crowd, including Ernest Hemingway, Al Pacino, Bob Dylan, and Patti Smith.

-The year before Dante was named the world's best bar, I'd dropped in to check it out.
-I was fresh off a three-week visit trip to Tuscany and had Italy on my mind.
+The year before, Dante was named the world's best bar, and I'd dropped in to check it out.
+I was fresh off a three-week trip to Tuscany and had Italy on my mind.

-I tried their award-winning Garibaldi at the bartender's suggestion, which consists of just two ingredients: Campari and fresh, fluffy orange juice.
+I tried their award-winning Garibaldi at the bartender's suggestion, consisting of just two ingredients: Campari and fresh, fluffy orange juice.

 It was still morning, but I was having such a good time with the bar practically to myself that I also got a Rosalio Spritz (Italicus, Cabeza Tequila, vanilla yogurt, Prosecco, lemon).